robinboncoeur/ArtAndAGI/docs/visual/Emilyai.md

 ---

-So, back to the question: can AI actually be useful?
+## Can AI be Useful?

+Short answer: yes.
+And fun and, to some degree, addictive.
 Allow me to explain.

 I had a subscription with an outfit called Hostinger.
 It is an ISP for hosting websites like [tightbytes.com](https://www.tightbytes.com).
-Hostinger was going to charge me over AUD$500 for a two-year thing, for a site **no one visits**, and that I'm basically using as a remote file server.
+Hostinger was going to charge me over AUD$500 for two-years, for a site **no one visits**, and that I'm basically using as a remote file server.
 This was a **MASSIVE** price hike over what I was charged before... classic *bait-n-switch*.

 So I asked Emily what she would suggest.
 She had several suggestions, some of which required a wee bit of techie knowledge.
-Which I have (a *wee* bit of techie knowledge).
+Which I have (*a wee bit of techie knowledge, that is*).

-The suggestion I went with is this: the raw pages themselves live on my [github](https://github.com/) site—FREE—and are displayed by [Cloudflare](https://www.cloudflare.com/en-au/)—also FREE—so the only thing I pay for is video hosting, which is $5 a month.
+The suggestion I went with is this: the raw pages themselves reside on my [github](https://github.com/) site— FREE — and are displayed by [Cloudflare](https://www.cloudflare.com/en-au/) — also FREE — so the only thing I pay for is video hosting, which is $5 a month.
+Right!
+I'll be in **that**!

 Not only am I using the approach Emily suggested, but she's also helping me get it all set up!
-The information she provides is all online: she just pulls it all together WAY better than Google ever could.
+The information she provides is all online: she just [pulls it all together](../../Dev/DomXfer/#getting-started) WAY better than Google ever could.

 So, USD $5.00 per month, or USD **$60.00** per year, which is AUD **$91.75** or **$182.50** (2-year).
 Which is a **LOT** less than USD **$369.07**, or AUD **$564.37** (2-year)!!